LeanerCloud/AutoSpotting/README.md

 ## Guiding principles ##

 - Customer-focused, designed to maximize user benefits and reduce adoption friction
-- Safe and secure, hosted in your AWS account and with minimal required set of IAM permissions
+- Safe and secure, hosted in your AWS account and with the minimal required set of IAM permissions
 - Auditable OSS code base developed in the open
-- Inexpensive, easy to install and supported builds offered through the AWS Marketplace
+- Inexpensive, easy to install, and supported builds offered through the AWS Marketplace
 - Simple, minimalist implementation

 ## How does it work? ##